GooLee0123/MBRNN/README.md

 ```

 ## Test
 Since the default setting for the train option is *False*, one may use the below command for the test of the model.
 The outputs are classification probabilities and photometric redshifts for individual samples.
-The process will be dump an array shaped [*n*, *nbin*+1] into the folder *Outputs* with *npy* format with, where *n* and *nbin* are the number of samples and bins, respectively.
+The process will dump an array shaped [*nsamp*, *nbin*+1] into the folder *Outputs* with *npy* format, where *nsamp* and *nbin* are the number of samples and bins, respectively.
 The first *nbin* columns of the array are model output probabilities and the last column is the photometric redshift.
 ```
 python main.py
 ```